AMindJoke/PoGoPVPSimulator/README.md

 ## Data

-The simulator uses a PvPoke gamemaster export stored in `gamemaster-data.js`.
+The simulator uses a gamemaster stored in `gamemaster-data.js`.

-Default move recommendations can be generated from PvPoke Great League rankings:

 ```powershell
 .\tools\Import-PvPokeMovesets.ps1